david-bogdan-r/ARTEMIS/README.md

         and it's either "PDB", "CIF", or "MMCIF" (case-insensitive), ARTEM will treat the reference (query) coordinate file as the specified format.

-    rmsdmin=FLOAT, rmsdmax=FLOAT [DEFAULT: rmsdmin=0,rmsdmax=1e10]
-        The specification of minimum and maximum RMSD thresholds.
-        ARTEM will print and save only the superpositions that satisfy the specified thresholds.

-    rmsdsizemin=FLOAT, rmsdsizemax=FLOAT [DEFAULT: rmsdsizemin=0,rmsdsizemax=1e10]
-        The specification of minimum and maximum RMSD/SIZE ratio thresholds.
-        ARTEM will print and save only the superpositions that satisfy the specified thresholds.

-    resrmsdmin=FLOAT, resrmsdmax=FLOAT [DEFAULT: resrmsdmin=0, resrmsdmax=1e10]
-        The specification of minimum and maximum per-residue RMSD threshold.
-        ARTEM will print and save only the superpositions that satisfy the specified thresholds.

     rres=STRING, qres=STRING [DEFAULT: rres="#1",qres="#1"]
         The specification of the input reference (rres) and query (qres)